Frustrated Democrats watch for debate fallout as Republicans pounce on Biden’s poor showing

 In the aftermath of Biden’s Thursday night debacle, Democratic members of Congress have largely stood behind the president in public.

-“The firewall is Congress.
-We need to have one of the bodies,” a Democratic congressman, who only agreed to speak anonymously, told CNN.
+Another Democratic congressman, who only agreed to speak anonymously, told CNN:“The firewall is Congress.
+We need to have one of the bodies.”

 This lawmaker said he and his colleagues would feel compelled to speak out – in a way they have not so far – and call on Biden to drop out if data comes out that shows: “Shit, he’s not just going to lose the presidency, but he’s going to lose the House.”